AirMettle/airmos-helm-charts/README.md

 ### Prerequisites
 - A running kubernetes cluster.
 It can be in the cloud or locally with minikube.
-- Your local environment should have helm and kubectl setup to point to the cluster.
+- Your local environment should have helm and kubectl setup to point to the cluster so you can run helm and kubectl commands.
 - The cluster should support a load balancer and persistent storage.
-- The cloud providers all have managed kubernetes clusters than can be used.
+- The cloud providers all have managed kubernetes clusters that can be used.
 This example used oracle container engine.
 - The cluster should be setup with nodes with high cpu count.
-Each AirMOS pod will be run a separate node.
+Each AirMOS pod will be run in a separate node.
 The default configuration has two AirMOS pods so there should be at least two nodes.
 A pod represents a single AirMOS process running the AirMOS docker container.

 ### Installing AirMOS with default values
 To install, run these helm commands: